mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 Must have been a good sleep as I was awake before the 0500 alarm and feeling refreshed.

 My shoulder felt good enough to go.

 I drove to the pool as I needed to be working right after the swim.
 <!---->
 I messed up the recording of the workout by pushing off from the wall without starting the watch.
 Once I got myself back on track, I lost count of the 100m reps when I had to move to a different swim lane (Thursday swim club).
 Of the 100m set that I completed, I was not challenged physically but it was **not easy** to say what was 1/2 IM pace vs 750m pace.
 Kind of like why we don't have 7-speed cassettes on our bikes any longer; more gears the better.

+### SWIM WORKOUT
 ![Swim](/assets/jpg/swim-20220120.jpeg)

+---

+Good news in that I was able to get through some of the chaos from the work week today.

 <!---->
 ## FRIDAY JAN 21 ☁️
 Sleep **2** | Fatigue **3** | Stress **3** | Soreness **2**